 IMPORTANT NOTE: The process of screening, assessment and funding approval can take up to one month of time.
-While our teams work as efficiently as possible to ensure the safety and best interests of the child, we WILL NOT hire any Therapists or Child Development Specialists for children PRIOR to approval from Alberta Education.
+While our teams work as efficiently as possible to ensure the safety and best interests of the child, we WILL NOT hire any Therapists or Child Development Specialists for children before approval from Alberta Education.
 This policy is based strictly on financial limitations and guidelines that Big PLANS is given to work with throughout the school year.
 Age limitations do apply.
 If, for example, a three-year-old child does not qualify for PUF, a three-year-old CANNOT get MM funding.
-The team must wait a full school year in order to apply for Mild-Moderate funding.
+The team must wait a full school year to apply for Mild-Moderate funding.

 Participating in Programming Provided by Alberta Education

 Guidelines and Suggestions

-It is important to understand that once funded early intervention services have been recommended for your child, that the child becomes a registered “student” with Alberta Education.
+It is essential to understand that once funded early intervention services have been recommended for your child, that the child becomes a registered “student” with Alberta Education.
 Typically this happens when children enter formal kindergarten programs within their communities; however, if they receive Mild-Moderate, ELL or Program Unit Funding (PUF) through Alberta Education, this process occurs earlier, when they are in preschool.
-Big PLANS for Little Kids is required to apply for an Alberta Student Number, and enlist your child with the provincial education system.
+Big PLANS for Little Kids is required to apply for an Alberta Student Number, and enlist your child in the provincial education system.
 As well, your child will receive the “code” necessary for Big PLANS to apply for the level of funding that is being recommended by your therapy team.
 In all instances, this code is removed from the child’s file once they enter formal elementary school.
-These codes exist only for the primary years in order to enhance the “early learning experience” through funded intervention.
+These codes exist only for the primary years to enhance the “early learning experience” through funded intervention.